laptopwiki/laptopwiki.github.io/_contribute/create-section.md

 After creating the directory and index, you have to tell Jekyll that the folder is a section.
 Navigate to the root of the branch and look for the file named ``_config.yml``.

+{: .warning}
-> &#9888; Do not use tab for indendation in the config file, use space instead.
+Do not use tab for indendation in the config file, use space instead.

 ### Locate the collection array